About Me

 |

-I graduated from Columbia University with my B.A. in Astrophysics (Class of 2018), earned my M.S. in Astronomy & Astrophysics at UCLA in 2020, and am now working on my Ph.D.
+I graduated from Columbia University with my B.A. in Astrophysics (Class of 2018), earned my M.S. in Astronomy & Astrophysics at UCLA in 2020.
 I have previously worked at the American Museum of Natural History in NYC, and also at Space Telescope Science Institute in Baltimore, MD.
 My research interests include high-contrast imaging for exoplanets and planet-forming disks, infrared observations & polarimetry, and solar system science — particularly the icy bits!
 See my research page for more about these projects, or my full CV.
 Outside of research, I am passionate about teaching, accessibility, and science communication.
 I have been a teaching assistant for multiple classes at UCLA, and completed my Graduate Certificate in Writing Pedagogy while teaching as instructor of record for the interdisciplinary UCLA Freshman Cluster program and Collegium of University Teaching Fellows.
 I'm also a member of the Astrobites collaboration, and have written for Scientific American, Popular Science, Space.com, and more as a freelancer.
-I spend some of my free time bringing together my love of science with my love of crafting — see more on my creative page!
-The rest of my time is devoted to my sweet senior rescue dog, Rocky.
+I spend much of my free time with my sweet senior rescue dog, Rocky.
 You can also find me on Twitter @briles_34! |

 Proudly powered by Weebly